dominiksalvet/gitpack/readme.md

 gitpack install <url>
 ```

-> It uses the latest tag of the repository default branch.
+> It uses the latest tag (latest commit if no tag) of the repository default branch.

 Install/update/downgrade to a **particular version**: